 Loners, Bandits and Clear Sky start with basic novice outfits - from the dialogue it seems that those are newbies, ill prepared and disregarded by their superiors.
 (Well, maybe except for the Clear Sky, but we all know how rich in resources those guys are...)

 Duty, Freedom and Mercenaries start with regular armors; they're an experienced, reliable people, or at least that's what I get from what the NPCs are saying.

 Monolith member starts as a regular monolithian, with somewhat limited weaponry due to the scripting limitations I hope to overcome one day.

-Soldiers are equipped with regular military uniform, as every soldier does.
+Soldiers are equipped with regular military uniform, as every soldier is.

 Based on Dan's Artifact Balance ( Moddb.com ), but tweaked beyond recognition.
 Artifacts are rare and very expensive, just like in the book.
 Also, they're more faithful to their relevant in-game descriptions.

-As for the HUD configuration, check out SDH page for detailed explanation.
+As for the HUD configuration, check out Smurth's Dynamic HUD page for detailed explanation.

 3) Known bugs: